Intersection/cg-CSV-GitHub-import-export/README.md

 ================================

 ###Caveat
 **You should use two-factor authentication for git**.
-2FA breaks this script (it's beyond my coding skills to overcome that, at the moment).
+Unfortunately, 2FA breaks this script and it's beyond my coding/Ruby skills to overcome that.
 You have been warned.

+###Abandoned code
+At the moment I have no plans to update this code.
+It did what I needed at the time.
+To my absolute _amazement_, people who are noticeably better programmers than I have forked this project!
+If you are hoping to get new features, my best suggestion is that you contact one of the peole who have forked this repo.
+BTW, there's already a list of features to add, created by the incomparable https://github.com/dnewman108 here: https://github.com/controlgroup/CSV-GitHub-import-export/blob/master/Features_to_add.md

 ###Intro (WTF is this?)
 Product Owners and Project Mangers _love_ spreadsheets!
 They want everything in spreadsheet form.